sradc/sradc.github.io/_posts/2022-11-17-semantic-video-search.md

 nolink: false
 ---

-By the end of this post, we'll be able to search for specific visual content within a video by describing it with words.
+By the end of this post, we'll be able to search for specific visual content within a video by describing it in words.
 For instance, we could search for "a man hanging from a boom barrier," and the system would return the locations in the video where a it's likely that a man is hanging from a boom barrier.

 ```python
 query = "A man hanging from a boom barrier"